Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/10-manual-led-dosing.md

 Under the _Dosing_ tab, you can also run specific pumps (media, waste, and alt-media) for a specific duration, volumes (if calibrated), or continuously.
 The latter will run until the *Stop* button is pressed.

 :::caution
 Careful not to overflow your vial!
-The vial can hold 20ml, but stay well below this.
+The Pioreactor doesn't know how much liquid is currently in the vial.
+Stay well below the max volume of the vial for safety.
 :::

 ![UI showing how to add media.](/img/user-guide/add_media.png)